mcthuesen/MobilePay-PoS-v10/docs/architectual_principles.md

 ## <a name="api_responses"></a> API Responses

-Calls to the MobilePay PoS V10 API return HTTP status codes.
-For successful requests, V10 APIs return HTTP 2XX status codes.
-For failed requests, V10 APIs return HTTP 4XX or 5XX status codes.
+The MobilePay PoS V10 API uses HTTP 2XX status codes for successful requests, HTTP 4XX status codes for failed requests that failed due to a client error and HTTP 5XX status codes for failed requests that failed due to a server error.
+An overview of error codes used in the V10 API is given below.

-V10 APIs return these HTTP status codes:

 | Status code               | Description                                                                               |
 |---------------------------|-------------------------------------------------------------------------------------------|